Skip to content

 IFMA - International Federation of Muaythai Amateur

-Furthermore, there is the IFMA (International Federation of Muaythai Amateur), where amateurs fight with protective gear in traditional Muay Thai, using fists, knees, elbows, and legs.
-In the Netherlands, fights rarely take place under so-called "Full Muay Thai" rules.
-In full Muay Thai, elbows are also used in the fight, something rarely permitted in the Netherlands, except for some A-class matches occasionally.
+Furthermore, there is the IFMA (International Federation of Muaythai Amateur), where amateurs compete with protective gear in traditional Muay Thai using fists, knees, elbows, and legs.
+In the Netherlands, there is rarely competition under so-called "Full Muay Thai" rules.
+In full Muay Thai, elbows are also used in the fight, something that is rarely allowed in the Netherlands, except sometimes in a few A-class matches.

 K-1

-We are all familiar with the K-1 rules.
-K-1 wasn't a style, but a Japanese martial arts organization.
-K-1 fights resemble kickboxing and Muay Thai, with a few key differences.
-Unlike Muay Thai, elbows are not permitted.
-Also, clinching immediately stops and restarts the fight, whereas in traditional Muay Thai, and to a lesser extent in kickboxing, it's a very important part of the fight.
+We have all become familiar with the K-1 rules.
+K-1 was not a style but a Japanese martial arts organization.
+In K-1, the fight resembles kickboxing and thai boxing with a few small differences.
+Unlike in thai boxing, elbows are not allowed.
+Also, in clinching, the match is immediately stopped and restarted, whereas in traditional Muay Thai, and to a lesser extent in kickboxing, clinching is a very important part of the fight.

 Do you also want to start kickboxing?

-Are you super excited to start with this amazing, fun, and healthy martial art?
-Great news!
-We've listed a large number of kickboxing clubs in various cities across the Netherlands.
-Plus, you can also buy a complete kickboxing set directly from this site to get started!
+Are you super excited to start this amazing, fun, and moreover healthy martial art?
+Good news.
+We have listed quite a few kickboxing clubs in various cities in the Netherlands.
+Moreover, on this site, you can also purchase a super complete kickboxing set directly to get started!

 View in webshop: